How to Add Xdebug to the Official Docker WordPress Image

 And if we need to stop and remove the containers, we need to run (before stopping Nginx reverse proxy container):

-docker compose -f docker-compose.yml -f docker-compose.prod.yml down
+docker compose -f compose.yaml -f compose.prod.yaml down

 5. What if I Need to Add a PHP Extension to the WordPress Image?